Cold and flu recovery

 There are different strengths of flu: The most common is least serious, even if it leaves you feeling like death warmed up.
 Expect to be floored for three to five days (followed by a few weeks of fatigue).
 Stronger flu strains tend to break out every few years, so see your GP if your symptoms are particularly acute.
 Stronger forms of flu can keep you bedridden for around seven days, and make complications more likely.

-Ditch the antibiotics: Sorry, but they're ineffective against flu, too, plus they weaken your immune system in the long term and should only be taken as a last resort.
+Ditch the antibiotics: Sorry, but they’re ineffective against flu, too, plus they weaken your immune system in the long term and should only be taken as a last resort.
 By all means consult your doctor if the symptoms are unusually severe or if there appear to be complications (i.e. chest pains, rash, or stiff neck).
-Just don't go thinking they can hand out cure-all pills for the virus itself.

 Get plenty of sleep: Often this is all you’ll want to do, and you’d be wise to simply go with it.
 Just make sure someone’s checking in every now and again to make sure you’re OK.

 Drink plenty of water: An illness such as flu can leave your fluid levels low, so be sure to have a ready supply of water, or a soft drink of your choice, within easy reach.
 Eat when you can, too.

 Pain relief is at hand: Muscular ache and a high temperature can be eased by popping a painkiller such as paracetamol or aspirin (always read the manufacturer’s guidelines first).
 If you’re taking flu remedies at the same time, make sure you’re not overloading on paracetamol.

 Rest up: Flu can leave you feeling exceptionally run down, and it’s important not to fight this if you want a swift recovery.
 So avoid strenuous activity until your strength is back up to speed, because you could find that it floors you.

 Natural flu recovery: Follow the same directions for beating colds naturally (above).